 Jair Bolsonaro is a case-study in the relationship between Fascism and Neoliberalism.

 It is critical for the outside world to understand that this new-look, market-friendly Bolsonaro is only in a position where victory is even theoretically possible because, and only because, of former President Lula’s contested imprisonment.
 That imprisonment has been aided through informal (and illegal) collaboration between the US Department of Justice and Brazilian Federal Police, discussion of which is an Anglo media taboo.

-The first polls conducted after his attack showed only a very slight increase in his voting intention, well short of the “first round victory” predicted by those within his camp.
-Thankfully he has massive public rejection, there will be an enormous mobilisation to stop him and he is still unlikely to emerge from the second round, regardless of the attempt on his life.
+The first polls conducted after his attack showed only a very slight increase in voting intention, but he has steadily grown since.
+Thankfully he has massive public rejection, and there will be an enormous mobilisation to stop him.

 If investors truly believe that a Fascist’s victory in such an obvious sham of an election would protect their assets, they massively underestimate the Brazilian people, and should think again.
 If, somehow Jair Bolsonaro is elected President of Brazil, we should be under no illusion – there will be blood.